DS4SD/quackling/README.md

 ### Chunking

-You can also use Quackling with any pipeline, i.e. independently of frameworks like LlamaIndex.
+You can also use Quackling as a standalone with any pipeline.
 For instance, to split the document to chunks based on document structure and returning pointers to Docling document's nodes: